 We’ll give plenty of suggestions to get you thinking about the different kinds of membership options you can put together.
 Once you see some examples, we’re sure you’ll come up with plenty of your own ideas!

-And remember that nothing’s set in stone – you can adapt your memberships as you learn what students want online, and what you can offer them.
+And remember that nothing’s set in stone – you can adapt your memberships as you learn what people want online, and what you can offer them.
 You might be surprised by what sells best!

 Don’t fall into the trap of trying to cater to “everyone”

 To build a successful business teaching online, it’s key to find a niche and a specific target market.
-You should get to know the needs, wishes and goals of these students, and understand them deeply.
+You should get to know the needs, wishes and goals of these members, and understand them deeply.
 Then offer them unique and amazing memberships which address these needs, wishes and goals.

 Likewise, don’t fall into the trap of trying to cater to “everyone” – this is the classic mistake people make when moving into teaching online, and it almost never works.

 What’s the answer?
 Differentiation.
-This might be a specialism that only you can offer (Dog Yoga on Rooftops!) or – even better – it will be arrived at by thinking deeply about what your ideal student looks like, and how you can serve them best.
+This might be a specialism that only you can offer (Dog Yoga on Rooftops!) or – even better – it will be arrived at by thinking deeply about what your ideal member looks like, and how you can serve them best.
 Who and what are you most passionate about teaching?

-Set aside an hour of uninterrupted thinking time TODAY to consider: your ideal student’s level of ability, their passions and goals, their challenges and frustrations.
+Set aside an hour of uninterrupted thinking time TODAY to consider: your ideal member level of ability, their passions and goals, their challenges and frustrations.
 Their personal journey.
 Then imagine what they look like, and their smiles at the end of one of your classes.
 And deliver those smiles, for real.

 By doing just one hour of thinking time, we guarantee you’ll be ahead of 80% of the pack when it comes to teaching online.
-And results will naturally follow once you offer compelling membership plans for these ideal students.
+And results will naturally follow once you offer compelling membership plans for these ideal member.
 Read on to find out how...

 The answer seems to be quite clear: you cannot compete with these platforms on the variety of classes and videos; nor can you compete on the pure quality of video production; and (most probably) nor can you offer the cheapest option on the market, because a human is involved in delivering a real service.